Conway's spiral and a discrete G\"omb\"oc with 21 point masses: The geometry of Conway spirals.

-The idea of the Conway spiral may be generalized to bear more fruits.
-In \cite{Dawson} Dawson, seeking monostatic simplices in higher dimensions, considered the generalized version with
+The idea of the Conway spiral may be generalized to bear more fruit.
+In \cite{Dawson} Dawson, seeking monostatic simplices in higher dimensions, considered the following version: \begin{definition} We call a Conway spiral \emph{exponential} if the central angles $\alpha _i= \angle P_i O P_{i-1}$, $(i=1,2, \dots n+1)$ are given by

-to which we refer as a \emph{modified Conway spiral}.
-To describe Dawson's construction we again consider a double spiral, with the mirror images of the vertex $P_i$ defined as $P_{-i}$.
-In this model the vectors $\mathbf{x}_i=OP_i$, $i=-n, -n+1 \dots n$ are interpreted as the \emph{face vectors} of a simplex ($\mathbf{x}_i$ being orthogonal to the face $f_i$ and having magnitude proportional to the area of $f_i$).
+and we refer to this open polygon as an exponential Conway $n$-spiral with parameter $b$. \end{definition} Dawson considered the double exponential Conway spiral with $2n+1$ vertices embedded into a $2n$-dimensional space, with the mirror images of the vertex $P_i$ defined as $P_{-i}$.
+He regarded the vertex vectors $\mathbf{x}_i=OP_i$, $i=-n, -n+1 \dots n$ of the exponential double Conway spiral as the \emph{face vectors} of a $2n$-dimensional simplex.
+(Face vectors $\mathbf{x}_i$ $(i=1,2, \dots F)$ may be associated with any polyhedron having $F$ faces $f_i$, $(i=1,2,\dots F)$ in the following manner: $\mathbf{x}_i$ is orthogonal to the face $f_i$ and has magnitude proportional to the area of $f_i$).
+Since in this case these vectors are coplanar, the simplex is degenerate (infinite).
+However, Dawson also added a small, generic $2n$-dimensional perturbation to the coordinates of the vertices of the spiral, to obtain the set of face vectors for a generic $2n$-dimensional simplex.
 To qualify as face vectors, any set of vectors must be balanced \cite{Minkowski}, i.e., we must have